tdilauro/Simplified-wiki/Deployment-Instructions.md

 # source simplified_env
 source env/bin/activate

 # Install Python requirements into the virtual environment.
-This can take a very long time.
+# This can take a very long time--over 30 minutes for the metadata wrangler.
 pip install -r requirements.txt

 ```